 Disney Castaway Cay Is Paradise

 One of the main attractions of a Disney cruise is that if you sail on a Caribbean or Bahamian cruise you will visit Castaway Cay.
-The island is beautiful and of course it has that extra special Disney Magic.
+Disney’s Private Island is beautiful.
+It has that extra special Disney Magic.

 One of the best bargains on a Disney Port Adventure is to rent the snorkel equipment on Castaway Cay.
 At $31.18 for adults and $15.05 for children, it will give you a whole day’s access to 22 acres of crystal clear water to explore.